 Impending changes to admission requirements for initial teacher education courses

-UNE will work closely with our accrediting body (Board of Studies, Teaching and Educational Standards NSW) and the NSW Council of Deans of Education on how to approach the new standards.
-We will be developing new assessment methods to ensure that applicants are transparently and rigorously assessed for suitability for teaching.
+UNE is working closely with our accrediting body (NSW Education Standards Authority), NSW Council of Deans of Education and the NSW Universities Admissions Centre on how to approach the new standards.
+We are developing an assessment tool to ensure that applicants are transparently and rigorously assessed for suitability for teaching.
 Course admission requirements will be updated as details are finalised.

 Your study options